 The overall composed graph $(\mathcal{G}^\mathrm{L}, \mathcal{G}^\mathrm{K})$ is a \textit{multiplex} graph inspired by \cite{mucha2010community, nicosia2013growing}.
 It is composed by intra-frame edges, i.e. \textit{self} edges connecting each key-point within $\mathcal{G}^\mathrm{L}$ and each key-point within $\mathcal{G}^\mathrm{K}$ respectively.
 Additionally, to perform global matching using context aggregation inter-frame edges are introduced, i.e. \textit{cross} edges that connect all nodes of $\mathcal{G}^\mathrm{K}$ with $\mathcal{G}^\mathrm{L}$ and vice versa.

-\textbf{Multi-Head Self- and Cross-Attention} is all we need to integrate contextual cues intuitively and increase its distinctiveness considering its spatial and 3D relationship with other co-visible pillars, such as those that are salient, self-similar or statistically co-occurring \cite{sarlin2019superglue}.
-An attention function $\mathcal{A}$ \cite{vaswani2017attention} is a mapping function of a query and a set of key-point pairs to an output, where the query $q$, the keys $k$, and the values $v$ are simply vectors.
-It is defined by:
+\textbf{Multi-Head Self- and Cross-Attention} allows us to integrate contextual cues intuitively and increase its distinctiveness considering its spatial and 3D relationship with other co-visible pillars, such as those that are salient, self-similar or statistically co-occurring \cite{sarlin2019superglue}.
+An attention function $\mathcal{A}$ \cite{vaswani2017attention} is a mapping function of a query and a set of key-point pairs to an output, with query $q$, keys $k$, and values $v$ being vectors.
+We define attention as: